marzeq/YetAnotherDeathswapPlugin/README.md

-# Basic lightweight deathswap plugin
+# Yet Another Deathswap Plugin

 **This plugin supports 1.16.5!
-It is not guaranteed it will work with earlier/later versions of Spigot!**
+It is not guaranteed it will work with earlier/later versions of Spigot!
+(I will test 1.17 soon-ish)**

 ## Commands